aidanthewiz/VibeCity/artifacts/architecture.md

 ![Home Page](https://raw.githubusercontent.com/aidanthewiz/VibeCity/master/artifacts/UiPages/mainDashboard.png)

 This is the homepage after logging in as an existing user.
 This page includes the rankings of tracks by VibeCity users.
 Users are be able to press the rating buttons to rate up the tracks.
 They can also comment by pressing the comment button to load a comment area for that track, which then shows all the past comments and allows for leading / deleting comments for the current user.
+Finally, they can share any track to twitter throug hthe twitter button.
 They can go to the party page to host and join parties through the party button.
 They can view their profile through the profile button.
 They can also view the spotify leaderboard through the Spotify Leaderboard link.